Causal PDE-Control Models for Dynamic Portfolio Optimization with Latent Drivers: Results

 \subsection{Practical Implications and Regime Guidance}

-Figures~\ref{fig:filter_robust}--\ref{fig:turnover} show how CPCM allocations behave in practice and how they can be operationalized.
-Filter comparisons (Figure~\ref{fig:filter_robust}) indicate that unconstrained variants are sensitive to posterior noise, whereas PDE–guided specifications are stable in both returns and structure; Particle Filtering (PF) generally performs better than the Extended Kalman Filter (EKF).
-A soft–PDE interpolation produces a clear Pareto frontier (Figure~\ref{fig:lambda_pareto}): increasing the enforcement weight \(\lambda\) lowers the martingale–defect proxy with only mild Sharpe deterioration.
+Figures~\ref{fig:filter_robust}--\ref{fig:turnover} illustrate how CPCM allocations behave in practice and how they can be operationalized.
+Filter comparisons (Figure~\ref{fig:filter_robust}) show that unconstrained variants are sensitive to posterior noise, whereas PDE-guided specifications are stable in both returns and structure; Particle Filtering (PF) generally outperforms the Extended Kalman Filter (EKF).

+A soft--PDE interpolation yields a clear Pareto frontier (Figure~\ref{fig:lambda_pareto}): increasing the enforcement weight \(\lambda\) reduces the martingale-defect proxy with only mild deterioration in Sharpe.
 We implement

-where \(w^{\text{raw}}_\tau\) is the unconstrained driver–space solution and \(w^{\text{PDE}}_\tau\) is the allocation penalizing PDE residuals.
-Varying \(\lambda\) continuously trades off raw signal against structural coherence; interior values provide robustness to misspecification.\footnote{The convex blend in \eqref{eq:softPDEblend} is equivalent to Tikhonov regularization in function space, with \(\lambda\) acting as the penalty weight on residuals.} Head-to-head comparisons (Figure~\ref{fig:h2h}) show systematic gains from PDE-informed refinements in Sharpe, Sortino, and drawdowns across regimes.
-Finally, the positive Sharpe–turnover relation (Figure~\ref{fig:turnover}) is compressed by PDE regularization and clipped HJB scaling, reducing cost bleed.
+where \(\boldsymbol{\theta}^{\text{raw}}_\tau\) denotes the unconstrained driver-space allocation and \(\boldsymbol{\theta}^{\text{PDE}}_\tau\) the allocation obtained under PDE penalization.
+Varying \(\lambda\) continuously trades off raw signal strength against structural coherence; interior values provide robustness to model misspecification.\footnote{The convex blend in \eqref{eq:softPDEblend} is equivalent to Tikhonov regularization in function space, with \(\lambda\) acting as the penalty weight on residuals.}